-All computed geographic range areas were subsequently clipped to the continental land areas to facilitate comparison of the geographic range size distribution estimates with those from expert maps.
+All computed geographic range areas were clipped to the continental land areas.
 The performance of each method was assessed through pairwise comparisons of the output for a specific species with its corresponding expert-drawn map, which was assumed to represent the species’ true presences and absences.
-The agreement between the geographic range map obtained using each method and the species’ corresponding expert map, was quantified by computing several accuracy measures widely used for model assessment (Box 3; Liu et al., 2005): the Jaccard similarity index, overall accuracy, sensitivity, specificity, Kohen’s Kappa statistic and the True Skill Statistic) (Allouche et al., 2006).
+The agreement between the geographic range maps was quantified by computing several accuracy measures widely used for model assessment (Box 3; Liu et al., 2005): the Jaccard similarity index, overall accuracy, sensitivity, specificity, Kohen’s Kappa statistic and the True Skill Statistic) (Allouche et al., 2006).

 Finally, we also assessed whether the performance of each geographic range size metric differed between temperate and tropical species (represented by North American trees and palms, respectively).
-To examine the effect of sample size on range size model performance, we plotted how each performance measure varied with sample size and attempted to separate the effects of poor sampling from the effects of rarity (low species occurrence) by analyzing subsamples of well-sampled species to test how sample size affected the geographic range size estimates.
+To examine the effect of sample size on range size model performance, we plotted how each performance measure varied with sample size.
+We separated the effects of poor sampling from the effects of rarity (low species occurrence) by analyzing subsamples of well-sampled species to test how sample size affected the geographic range size estimates.
 This allowed us to assess (i) which range size models perform best at low and high sample sizes, (ii) which range size models are resilient to sample size and (iii) what minimum sample size produces acceptable range size estimates.

 Results:

 The sample sizes of the occurrence data for each species used to develop each model varied considerably (min = 5, max = 3907, mean = 182).
 While most species in the analysis had 150 occurrence points or less, some species had over 3,000 occurrence points (Figure 1).
-Geographic range areas were highly variable with respect to model type (Figure 2).
-For all models, range areas appeared to show a slight curvilinear relationship with sample size, with most models approaching a range area asymptote at a sample size of roughly 1000 occurrences (Figure S1).
-However, range areas based on the area of occupied cells had a stronger curvilinear relationship and required a higher sample size to approach a range area asymptote, at a sample size of roughly 2000 occurrences (Figure 2).
+Estimated geographic range areas were highly variable with respect to model type (Figure 2).
+For all models, range areas appeared to show a slight curvilinear relationship with sample size, with most models approaching a range area asymptote at a sample size of roughly 1,000 occurrences (Figure S1).
+However, range areas based on the area of occupied cells had a stronger curvilinear relationship and required a higher sample size to approach a range area asymptote, at a sample size of roughly 2,000 occurrences (Figure 2).

 Pairwise Range Extent and Area